fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 First, he reiterates that they are literally everywhere, this time with a lot of numbers, stats.
-And they mainly damage their surroundings through small inconveniences for everyone they interact with, generally demotivating people and putting them psyochological pressure, which results in them having a statistically significant higher rate of illness.
+And they mainly damage their surroundings through small inconveniences for everyone they interact with, generally demotivating people and putting them psychological pressure, which results in them having a statistically significant higher rate of illness.

 He then makes a really convincing point of 'people do not really quit their